SoumyodiptaNath/EventHorizon-PSO/README.md

-# Smart Bot Control: Event-Triggered PID Tuning with PSO
+# Event Horizon: Event-Triggered PID Tuning with PSO

 This project demonstrates an intelligent control strategy where a path-following robot is optimized using **Particle Swarm Optimization (PSO)**.